China in the Korean War: Background

-North Korea had good relations with China from the period of the recent Chinese Civil War.
-In the late 1940s, after World War II ended and the Chinese Civil War resumed, while the Communists were struggling for supremacy in Manchuria, they were supported by the North Korean government with matériel and manpower.
+North Korea had good relations with China from the period of the recently concluded Chinese Civil War.
+In the late 1940s, after World War II ended and the Chinese Civil War resumed, while the Chinese Communist Party was struggling for supremacy in Manchuria, they were supported by the North Korean government with matériel and manpower.
 According to Chinese sources, the North Koreans donated 2,000 railway cars worth of supplies while thousands of Koreans served in the Chinese PLA during the war.
 North Korea also provided the Chinese Communists in Manchuria with a safe refuge for non-combatants and communications with the rest of China.
-As a token of gratitude, between 50,000 and 70,000 Korean veterans who served in the PLA were sent back along with their weapons, and they later played a significant role in the initial invasion of South Korea.
+As a token of gratitude, between 50,000 and 70,000 Chinese ethnic Korean veterans who served in the PLA were sent back along with their weapons, and they later played a significant role in the initial invasion of South Korea.
+These former Chinese soldiers turned North Korean soldiers made up 47% of North Korea's 148,680-man army by June 1950.
+While some older histories of the war referred to these ethnic Korean PLA veterans as being originally from northern Korea who went to fight in the Chinese Civil War before being sent back, recent Chinese archives indicate that these soldiers were actually part of China's longstanding ethnic Korean community.
+This includes several high ranking North Korean generals who played an important role in the invasion including Lee Kwon-mu.
 China also promised to support the North Koreans in the event of a war against South Korea.

 North Korean leader Kim Il Sung met with Chairman of the Chinese Communist Party Mao Zedong in May 1950 and differing historical interpretations of the meeting have been put forward.
 According to Barbara Barnouin and Yu Changgeng, Mao agreed to support Kim despite concerns of American intervention, as China desperately needed the economic and military aid promised by the Soviets.
 Kathryn Weathersby cites Soviet documents which said Kim secured Mao's support.
 Along with Mark O'Neill, she says this accelerated Kim's war preparations.
-Chen Jian argues Mao never seriously challenged Kim's plans and Kim had every reason to inform Stalin that he had obtained Mao's support.
-Citing more recent scholarship, Zhao Suisheng contends Mao did not approve of Kim's war proposal and requested verification from Stalin, who did so via a telegram.
+Chen Jian said Mao never seriously challenged Kim's plans and Kim had every reason to inform Stalin that he had obtained Mao's support.
+Citing more recent scholarship, Zhao Suisheng said Mao did not approve of Kim's war proposal and requested verification from Stalin, who did so via a telegram.
 Mao accepted the decision made by Kim and Stalin to unify Korea but cautioned Kim over possible US intervention.